Needle felting tutorial - the basics

 If you're eager to start, you can buy processed wool online or get a starter kit.

-We create friction by repeatedly stabbing the wool with specialized needles.
+You will create friction by repeatedly stabbing the wool with specialized felting needles.
 This tangles the fibers together without requiring any moisture.

-Please note that this section does not cover the wet felting technique.
+Please note that the detailed instructions below do not cover the wet felting technique.

 A photo of raw sheep's wool collected on a walkRaw sheep's wool collected on a country walk